Welcome to one of the seven wonders of the world: The Great Barrier Reef!

 Visible from outer-space, this natural wonder covers a whopping 340,000 square kilometres and is the world's largest living organism.
 It includes 600 stunning continental islands waiting to be explored, 3000 coral reefs, 300 coral cays and 150 mangrove islands.

 The Great Barrier Reef's location varies from 15 to 150 kilometres off the coast, making it easily accessible by our Cairns Reef tours.
 This natural wonder is stunning both above and below the water, making it on the bucket list of every traveller!

-Sunlover Reef Cruises offers Cairns Great reef tours to our deluxe activity pontoon at the pristine Moore Outer Reef.
+Sunlover Reef Cruises offers Cairns Great reef tours to our deluxe activity Marine Base at the pristine Moore Outer Reef.
 Our location is one of the most pristine in Cairns and is home to an array of stunning marine life, including colourful corals, turtles, clown fish, parrot fish and Maori wrasse.

 From Great Barrier Reef snorkelling to scuba diving or a scenic helicopter flight to fully appreciate its awesome scale, Sunlover Reef Cruises and our expert team of locals will take you beyond the postcards to experience this marine wonder in all its glory.

 The Great Barrier Reef was described by Sir David Attenborough as 'the most magical place in the world'.
 We invite you to dive into this stunning wonder and see its beauty for yourself!